hectoxor/hectoxor/README.md

 # 💫 About Me:
-Focusing on developing AI SaaS B2C startups (mobile apps & MERN Stack websites).
+Focusing on developing AI SaaS B2C startups.
 Pursuing a career path in Financial Engineering.

 # 💻 Tech Stack: